dsolstad/walkthrough-try2hack.nl/level05.md

 ```

 You should see that the username and password are made from the constant gc0006 in main.txt (don't get fooled by gc000A).
-The 2. parameter in Mid() is the position of the character in gc0006.
+The 2nd parameter in Mid() is the position of the character in gc0006.
-I made a JavaScript to print out the username, password and the url to level6:
+I made a JavaScript to print out the username, password and the URL to level6:
 ```javascript
 var a = "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ.,:;-*+=~|&!_$#@()[]{}<\/>";
 var b = "http://www.try2hack.nl/levels/level6-ksghvb.xhtml"